-The Bichon Frise is a small, fuzzy, white dog that has begun growing in popularity over the last few years.
+The Teacup Bichon Frise is a small, fuzzy, white dog that has begun growing in popularity over the last few years.

-These dogs resemble a Shih Tzu in personality and adorableness.
+The regular Bichon Frise dogs resemble a Shih Tzu in personality and adorableness.
 But they suffer from fewer health problems.
 This makes them a great choice for anyone looking for a small lap dog.

 But what if you want a dog that is even smaller than a normal-sized Bichon Frise?
 Do Bichon Frises come in a teacup version?